klonerom/201805_checkpoint2/README.md

-# Checkpoint 2 | May the force be with you | Php 0218
+# Checkpoint 2 | May the force be with you | PHP0218

 ## Description